Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Results: Sampling errors in gradient and Hessian estimations

-for the coefficient column $\rvec{c}$, where $\onevec$ is the column of ones.
+are weighted sums of FD approximators of integer multiples of the step size $\epsilon$, which become the true gradient and Hessian components when \mbox{$\epsilon=0$} under the normalization constraint $\sum^J_{j=1}c_j=\rvec{c}^\top\onevec=1$ for the coefficient column $\rvec{c}$, where $\onevec$ is the $J$-dimensional column of ones.
 This strategy estimates each GDgrad, diagonal and off-diagonal GDHess component by respectively sampling $2J$, $2J+1$ and $4J$ function expectation values, consistent with the number of measurements needed when $J=1$.

-After going through similar arguments in Sec.~\ref{subsec:FD}, we arrive (under the TDS condition) at the following quadratic forms for PEPQCs:
+The forms of their MSE expressions under the TDS condition are rather technical and are instead given in Appendix~\ref{subapp:GD}.